wp-plugins/weekly-schedule/readme.txt

 == Installation ==

 1. Download the plugin and unzip it.
-1. Upload the tune-library folder to the /wp-content/plugins/ directory of your web site.
+1. Upload the weekly-schedule folder to the /wp-content/plugins/ directory of your web site.
 1. Activate the plugin in the Wordpress Admin.
 1. Using the Configuration Panel for the plugin, create schedule categories and items
 1. To see your schedule, in the Wordpress Admin, create a new page containing the following code:<br/>